Prince William Has A ‘Harry Potter Scar’ On His Forehead And He Doesn’t Hide It

 As the Inquisitr previously reported, Duchess Kate has a large scar above her left ear, just behind her hairline.
 While the wife of Prince William hides her scar and doesn’t talk about it, a royal rep confirmed the scar was from a “childhood operation.”

 Prince William, on the other hand, not only talks about his scar but he has a nickname for it.
-William has a large scar, which can be seen just his left eyebrow, that he calls his “Harry Potter scar” in tribute to the young boy wizard in J.K.
+William has a large scar, which can be seen just above his left eyebrow, that he calls his “Harry Potter scar” in tribute to the young boy wizard in J.K.
 Rowling’s iconic book series.

 In a 2009 interview with an aspiring CBBC royal correspondent, William revealed the scar was caused by a golf club, according to the Daily Mail.